-SalesLoft nabs $70M at $500M valuation for its sales engagement platform – TechCrunch
+SalesLoft nabs $70M at around $600M valuation for its sales engagement platform – TechCrunch

 “So many software companies build a product to meet a market need and then focus purely on selling.
 SalesLoft is different.
 This team is continually innovating, pushing the boundaries, and changing the face of sales,” said Jeff Horing, co-founder and MD of Insight Venture Partners, in a statement.
 “This is one reason the company’s customers are so devoted to them.
 We are privileged to partner with this innovative company on their mission to improve selling experiences all over the world.”

 Going forward, Porter said that in addition to expanding its footprint globally — recent openings include a new office in London — the company is going to go big on more AI and “intelligence” tools.
-The company already offers something it calls its “coaching network” which is not human but AI-based and analyses calls as they happen to provide pointers and feedback after the fact (similar to others like Gong and Chorus, I should note).
+The company already offers something it calls its “coaching network,” which is not human but AI-based and analyses calls as they happen to provide pointers and feedback after the fact (similar to others like Gong and Chorus, I should note).

 “We want to give people a better way to deliver an authentic but ultimately human way to sell,” he said.